 \section{NON-HERMITIAN NONLINEAR BULK-BOUNDARY CORRESPONDENCE}

-In Sec.~\ref{sec5}, we systematically investigate the energy spectrum structure and soliton pumping images of the system under different parameters in the non-Hermitian nonlinear RM model.
+In this section, we systematically investigate the energy spectrum structure and soliton pumping images of the system under different parameters in the non-Hermitian nonlinear RM model.
 This section will further elaborate on the corresponding physical mechanism behind it—the bulk-edge correspondence.

-Based on Eqs.~(\ref{non-H schrodinger eqa1}) and ~(\ref{non-H schrodinger eqa2}), we have drawn the phase diagram shown in Fig.~\ref{fig2} by plotting the soliton displacement results obtained by scanning the parameters $\left(g,\gamma\right)$.
-In the weakly and moderately nonlinear regions, changing the non-Hermitian parameter $\gamma$ does not affect the quantized value of the pumping.The integer quantization behavior can be predicted by the Chern number in the linear limit (corresponding to the $\mathcal{C}=1$ indicated by the black circles in Fig~\ref{fig1}(b)).
+Based on Eqs.~(\ref{non-H schrodinger eqa1}) and ~(\ref{non-H schrodinger eqa2}), we drew the phase diagram shown in Fig.~\ref{fig2} by plotting the soliton displacement results obtained by scanning the parameters $\left(g,\gamma\right)$.
+In the weakly and moderately nonlinear regions, changing the non-Hermitian parameter $\gamma$ does not affect the quantized value of the pumping.The integer quantization behavior can be predicted by the Chern number in the linear limit [corresponding to $\mathcal{C}=1$ indicated by the black circles in Fig~\ref{fig1}(b)].
 In the strongly nonlinear region, however, adjusting $\gamma$ can induce fractional quantum transport of the soliton.
-In this case, the pumping quantity is no longer an integer and is predicted by the Chern number calculated from the nonlinear eigenvalues (corresponding to the $\mathcal{C}=\frac{1}{2}$ indicated by the blue circles in Fig.~\ref{fig1}(b)).
+In this case, the pumping quantity is no longer an integer and is predicted by the Chern number calculated from the nonlinear eigenvalues [corresponding to the $\mathcal{C}=\frac{1}{2}$ indicated by the blue circles in Fig.~\ref{fig1}(b)].

 It is particularly noteworthy that the emergence of fractional transport strongly depends on the combined effect of nonlinearity and non-Hermiticity.
 As shown in Figs.~\ref{fig4} (e) and \ref{fig5} (e), in the Hermitian case ($\gamma=0$), adjusting the nonlinearity strength $g$ alone does not induce fractional pumping.
 Correspondingly, under weakly nonlinear conditions, even in the presence of non-Hermiticity, the system still exhibits integer quantum transport as shown in Fig.~\ref{fig4} (e).
-This indicates that only when strong nonlinearity and non-Hermiticity coexist can the band structure and geometric properties of the wave functions of the system be changed sufficiently significantly to support topologically nontrivial fractional pumping behavior as displayed by the square curve in Fig.~\ref{fig5} (e).
+This indicates that only when strong nonlinearity and non-Hermiticity coexist can the band structure and geometric properties of the wave functions of the system be changed sufficiently significantly to support topologically nontrivial fractional pumping behavior as displayed by the diamond curve in Fig.~\ref{fig5} (e).